Rod in hand, relax by the river...

 - Paper-mouth fish / Silverfish

-Another common fish that is easily caught, especially using earthworms as bait and floating fishing hooks.
+A fish that is regularly caught, especially using earthworms as bait and floating fishing hooks.

 - Redeye Labeo / Ningwi or Mbununu fish